Togetherwerise 24 147 1 Scaled Aspect Ratio 3 1

 Elect Immigrant Champions to Office

 It is time for us to create our thriving home, a place where immigrants and refugees are equal, valued and loved.
-To get there, we need legislative champions represented everywhere decisions for our communities are made.
+To get there, we need champions at all levels of government where decisions for our communities are made.
 OneAmerica Votes makes endorsements with the goal of increasing the power and voice of immigrant and refugee communities in government.
 To be endorsed by OneAmerica Votes candidates must demonstrate their commitment to work alongside us and deliver on the issues most important to our communities.

 OneAmerica Votes Leaders and Board Members understand what’s at stake.
 They come together to interview and vote to endorse candidates who have pledged to create a thriving home where: